ptq204/project_kernel_os/README.md

 device_create(struct class *class, struct device *parent, dev_t devt, void *drvdata, const char *device_name);
 ```
 - Afterwards there will be a file in /dev/ with the name provided by device_name
-- Then we add it to cdev
+- Then we add it to **cdev**.
+Here, the **struct cdev** is the kernel's internal structure that represents char devices.
+It contains file operations structure and information of major/minor number the of driver.
+Therefore, we need to register a structure of **cdev** to register a character device in kernel.

 ### Termination
 **Exit module**